ComradDoge/DogeEU4/README.md

 - Revolutions can now start in the Industrial Age.
 - Taking high autonomy provinces from the enemy is slightly ever cheaper.
 - Administrative Efficiency from technology increased from 10% to 12.5%.
-- Forcelimit amount in the game reduce, to better reflect the reduced amount of manpower in the game.
+- Forcelimit amount in the game reduced, to better reflect the reduced amount of manpower in the game.

 <br/>